anika-nur/reflect-ai/README.md

 ## Demo

 ### Live Prototype
-The working prototype is deployed as a [Claude Artifact](https://claude.ai/public/artifacts/f83fb10b-9cba-4561-93f5-18b4c4ce1064).
+The working prototype is deployed as a [Claude Artifact](https://claude.ai/public/artifacts/8f0ccf60-fd48-43ff-ab90-c4f25e8f20ee).
 It runs the real two-model AI engine in real time — not scripted responses.

 ### Interactive Pitch Deck
 The full pitch deck is hosted at **[reflect-ai-cyan-five.vercel.app](https://reflect-ai-cyan-five.vercel.app/)** with keyboard/swipe navigation and an embedded demo video.

-### Source Code
-The prototype source code is in [`demo/ReflectPrototype.jsx`](demo/ReflectPrototype.jsx) — a single React component that:
-- Implements the two-model engine + checker architecture
-- Handles Taglish/Tagalog/English code-switching
-- Renders the Filipino-inspired visual design (capiz panels, sampaguita loading indicator, banig textures)
-- Includes the safety gate with keyword detection and AI-flagged crisis response
-- Provides history view, monthly reflection, and transcript download

 ---